camunda/camunda-docs/docs/components/concepts/workflow-patterns.md

 <span className="callout">1</span>

 The timer event causes the process to wait, in this case until a specific point in time is due or some duration has elapsed.
-See [timer events](/docs/components/modeler/bpmn/timer-events/) for more details.
+Refer to [timer events](/docs/components/modeler/bpmn/timer-events/) for more details.

 <span className="callout">2</span>

 The process will wait for a message to arrive.
 The message is an external trigger provided by API and can technically be anything, from a callback (e.g. via REST), over real messaging (like AMQP), or to notifications within your system.
-See [message events](/docs/components/modeler/bpmn/message-events/) for more details.
+Refer to [message events](/docs/components/modeler/bpmn/message-events/) for more details.

 You can read more about events in [our BPMN primer: events - waiting for something to happen](/docs/components/modeler/bpmn/bpmn-primer/#events-waiting-for-something-to-happen).